ouguangjun/legkilo-dataset/README.md

 </p>

 ## note
-More information on the dataset will be released as the papers are received
+More information about the dataset will be released as the paper are received.